Maine: Geography

 To the south and east is the Gulf of Maine, and to the west is the state of New Hampshire.
 The Canadian province of New Brunswick is to the north and northeast, and the province of Quebec is to the northwest.
-Maine is the northernmost state in New England and the largest, accounting for almost half of the region's entire land area.
-Maine is the only state to border exactly one other American state (New Hampshire).
+Maine is the northernmost and largest state in New England, accounting for almost half of the region's entire land area.
+Maine is the only state to border exactly one other American state.
+Approximately half the area of Maine lies on each side of the 45th parallel north in latitude.